wingo/fibers/README.md

 # Fibers

-Fibers is a facility that provides Erlang-like concurrency for Guile Scheme.
+Fibers is a facility that provides Go-like concurrency for Guile Scheme, in the tradition of Concurrent ML.

 ## A pasteable introduction to using Fibers